University of Toronto: Athletics

 Formed in 1891, the storied Varsity Blues men's ice hockey team has left many legacies on the national, professional and international hockey scenes.
 Conn Smythe played for the Blues as a centre during his undergraduate years, and was a Blues coach from 1923 to 1926.
 When Smythe took over the Toronto Maple Leafs in 1927, his new team adopted the Varsity Blues' familiar blue-and-white sweater design.
 Blues hockey competed at the 1928 Winter Olympics and captured the gold medal for Canada.
 At the 1980 Winter Olympics, Blues coach Tom Watt served as co-coach of the Canadian hockey team in which six players were Varsity grads.
 In all, the Blues have won the U Sports University Cup national hockey title ten times, last in 1984.
 Varsity Arena has been the permanent home of the Blues ice hockey programs since it opened in 1926.
 In men's basketball, the Varsity Blues have won 14 conference titles, including the inaugural championship in 1909, but have not won a national title.
 In swimming, the men's team has claimed the national crown 16 times since 1964, while the women's team has claimed the crown 14 times since 1970.
 Established in 1897, the University of Toronto Rowing Club is Canada's oldest collegiate rowing club.
-It earned a silver medal for the country in the 1924 Summer Olympics, finishing second to Yale's crew.
+It earned a silver medal for the country in the men's eight rowing event in the 1924 Summer Olympics in Paris, finishing second to Yale's crew.

-The back campus of University College was used for field hockey during the 2015 Pan American Games and the field was renamed Pan Am / Parapan Am Fields for the duration of the Pan American Games.